‘It Was A One-Score Game’: Denver Broncos Fan Who Lives In Nashville Walks By Nissan Stadium. Then He Calls Out Titans Fans

-A Denver Broncos fan (@ryanandjimmy) living in Nashville is wondering why Tennessee Titans fans are leaving early.
+A Denver Broncos fan living in Nashville is wondering why Tennessee Titans fans are leaving early.

 “If you’ve ever been in Nashville, there’s a bridge that goes across from downtown,” he starts in a recent viral video.
 “It goes over [Cumberland River] and leads you to Nissan Stadium.
 And when you’re on the bridge, you can see a little bit into the stadium.
 It’s kind of a cool thing.
 I went on a run, and I timed it to be there in the fourth quarter.”